top of page

 B i o g r a p h y

 Sara has had the privilege of studying with prominent bassoonists and pedagogues such as Doug Spaniol, Gretha Tuls, David Chatwin, Stefano Canuti, Peter Whelan, and William Ludwig.
-She has played in masterclasses for bassoonists such as Bram van Sambeek, Ole Kristian T. Dahl, Matthew Wilkie, John Clouser, Billy Short, and the bassoonists of the Berlin Philharmonic.
+She has played in masterclasses for bassoonists such as Bram van Sambeek, Ole Kristian T. Dahl, Matthew Wilkie, John Clouser, Will Short, and the bassoonists of the Berlin Philharmonic.
 She has also collaborated on projects and in concert with the Netherlands Wind Ensemble, the Mahler Chamber Orchestra, the BBC Philharmonic, and the Academy of Ancient Music at Cambridge.
-Recent orchestral engagements include the Carmel Symphony Orchestra, the Evansville Philharmonic, and the International Chamber Orchestra of Puerto Rico.
+Recent orchestral engagements include the Carmel Symphony Orchestra, the Owensboro Symphony, and the International Chamber Orchestra of Puerto Rico.

 Sara is a member of the international music fraternity Sigma Alpha Iota.
 She was initiated into the Zeta chapter in 2013 and served as the chapter's Vice President of Ritual in 2014-2015 and President in 2015-2016.
 She is currently active in the Bloomington (IN) Alumnae chapter in which she has served as Treasurer and as the officer for Fraternity Education.
+Sara has led efforts to engage the Bloomington and surrounding communities with music by organizing recitals, musicales, and fundraisers with her SAI sisters.

 When she’s not fussing over reeds, Sara loves traveling to Europe, reading Kurt Vonnegut, cooking, scuba diving, and going wine tasting.